 In cooperation with federal and state recommendations, face coverings will be required to enter both Co-op locations.
-Starting Monday, May 4 all customers must cover their nose and mouth with a mask, bandana or scarf.
+Starting Monday, May 4 all customers must cover their nose and mouth with a mask, bandana, face shield or scarf.

 We will kindly ask any customers not wearing masks to leave the store.

-This requirement does not apply to children under the age of 2 or to individuals who are unable to wear a mask or face covering due to a medical condition.
+This requirement does not apply to children under the age of two.

 More Info: Face Masks Required

 The health and safety of our Co-op community is our highest priority.

 Our management team is closely monitoring guidance from the Centers for Disease Control and Prevention and local health officials to help inform our decisions.

 - Increasing the frequency and rigor of cleaning the sales floor and operational areas, including high touch surfaces (bulk scoops, tongs, hand rails, bathrooms, doors, desks, monitors, etc.).